 By taking these two actions, you can steadily build a following for your page and have your books available with a single buy click for your Facebook book readers.

-You should be continually working on building up your page Likes, as this is the only way you can connect your page with other Facebook users.
+You should be continually working on building up your page Likes.

 There are two ways you can do this.

 To get organic Likes, you need to be adding great content to your page that people will want to read and, hopefully, share.

 Very often, these will be your blog posts.
 But you can, of course, write individual or unique posts on your page.

 Sharing high-quality articles is also another way to attract Likes.

 Yes, I know it can be slow going to attract Likes organically.
 But they do happen over time and become easier to attract as your Like count increases.